johnny-lv/melody/_posts/2014-09-12-oracle-text-wildcard-maxterms.md

 Here we will have a briefly description and explaination:

-> WILDCARD_MAXTERMS is a property of BASIC_WORDLIST, it specifies the maximum number of terms in a wildcard expansion.
+>WILDCARD_MAXTERMS is a property of BASIC_WORDLIST, it specifies the maximum number of terms in a wildcard expansion.
-> - 10g allows set WILDCARD_MAXTERMS to maximum as 15000, default value is 5000
+>-10g allows set WILDCARD_MAXTERMS to maximum as 15000, default value is 5000
-> - 11g allows set WILDCARD_MAXTERMS to maximum as 50000, default value is 20000
+>-11g allows set WILDCARD_MAXTERMS to maximum as 50000, default value is 20000

 You can set value of WILDCARD_MAXTERMS like this: